We've Raised $1,209,764!

-Help Bring the Lockheed Electra 10E to The Museum of Flight
+The Lockheed Model 10-E Electra is coming to The Museum of Flight!

 Amelia Earhart has been an inspiration to women and girls for generations.
-Project Amelia, supported by the current and new members of the ALL Ladies Guild, is the Museum of Flight’s new women’s initiative.
-The goal is to bring a restored Lockheed Electra Model 10-E to be the centerpiece of a permanent Amelia Earhart Exhibit.
+Project Amelia, driven by the Museum's ALL Ladies Guild, has successfully raised the funding to add this rare and valuable Lockheed Model 10-E Electra to the Museum's permanent collection.
+Fully restored to the exact specifications as the 10-E Electra flown by Amelia, this aircraft will be the centerpiece of a permanent Amelia Earhart Exhibit.

 But the real story here is motivating young people, especially girls, to take some risks and become the best they can be.
 Without a doubt, the way Amelia lived her life has positively influenced women for generations.
 From pilots, to engineers, to explorers and even fashion designers, Amelia helped pave the way for women to enter those and many other professions.

 The arrival of the Lockheed Electra made possible by the generosity of: